Classic 4 day Inca Trail

 Day 1: Acclimatizing and Starting the Hike | Piscakucho to Wayllabamba

-• We start with a two-hour bus ride to Piscakucho or “km 82”, the starting point of the hike.
+• We begin with a two-hour bus ride to Piscacucho, known as “Km 82,” the official starting point of the hike.

-• Passports, ID and Inca Trail permits have to be shown at check points.
+• Passports, IDs and Inca Trail permits must be presented at checkpoints.

-• We will hike through populated rural areas and villages, passing through corn fields, potato fields and avocado orchards.
-We will have lunch before arriving in Wayllabamba village (1st campsite).
+• We’ll hike through rural areas and small villages, passing corn and potato fields as well as avocado orchards.
+Lunch will be served before reaching Wayllabamba village, our first campsite.

-• Easy two-hour walk up to Inca raqay (view point), learn about Llaqtapata (Inca site), enjoy the view of the largest archaeological site on the Inca trail and the snow-capped peak “La Veronica.”
+• Enjoy an easy two-hour walk up to Inca Raqay (viewpoint), where you’ll learn about Llaqtapata — the largest archaeological site on the Inca Trail — and take in stunning views of the snow-capped peak “La Veronica.”

 • Hiking time: 5 to 6 hours (including lunch break).